 In February, Walter protected the land with a conservation easement which removes the development rights from the property.
 He was compensated for his actions through a federal conservation easement funding program called the Regional Conservation Partnership Program through the Natural Resources Conservation Service, which funded 50% of the project costs.
 The Leelanau Conservancy’s farmland protection donors covered 25% of the cost and Walter donated 25% in a bargain sale.

 Walter Jedena, 80, is not a farmer.
 In fact, he has made his living as an investor and developer; building quality homes and apartments in Traverse City.
-Walter also bought and refurbished the property known today as the Red Lion Motor Lodge along M22 near Suttons Bay and owned it for 30 years.
+Walter also bought and refurbished the property once known as the Red Lion Motor Lodge near Suttons Bay and owned it for 30 years (now the M-22 Inn).
 But with each and every project he has taken on, Walter says “the highest and best use of each property is always at the forefront of my thinking.”

 For the next two decades, Walter leased the land to neighboring farmers who grew hay and corn.
 “Vineyards were starting to come in and I thought the land might be good for grapes or hops,” says Walter, noting its location is along the Leelanau Wine Trail.
 In the meantime, three farm families nearby protected their land with conservation easements (Kelenske, Kuhn and Hohnke).
 Walter began exploring the possibility of protecting his land in 2016.